 Dr. Carrie Sessom also notes that you should bring your child in to his dental office for their first dental checkup, at some point before their first birthday.
 The simple outpatient appointment will monitor your child’s oral health and development as well as providing you with an opportunity to voice any questions or concerns.

-If you live in the Jenks, Oklahoma, area and your child needs a dental checkup, you should call 918-770-0027 to set up and appointment at Riverwalk Dental Spa.
+If you live in the Tulsa, Oklahoma, area and your child needs a dental checkup, you should call 918-770-0027 to set up and appointment at Riverwalk Dental Spa + Sleep Apnea Solutions.